 If no deal can be worked out, or the mortgage payments have become prohibitive, you may consider a "short sale".
 While the lender has to consent to it, many will take a moderate loss if it means avoiding foreclosure (which lenders generally treat as a last resort).
 This allows you to sell the house for whatever price it can fetch on the current market, and hand the proceeds over to the bank.
 If the sale nets less than the balance, some or all of the deficiency may be forgiven.
 There is also the option of a "short refinance," which forgives a significant portion of your mortgage debt, and refinances the rest.

 How Can A Fayette, Alabama Attorney Help?

-If you are worried about foreclosure, a good Fayette, Alabama real estate attorney may be able to help.
-A attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.
+If you are worried about foreclosure, a good Fayette, Alabama real estate Attorney may be able to help.
+An Attorney can increase your chances of keeping your home, and help minimize the financial impact if keeping it proves impossible.